 115.67 (e): F.3400, page 22 states that the PSP shall monitor retaliation against the victim and the offender who either report allegations, or cooperate with investigations, of sexual abuse or sexual harassment.
 The Agency Head Designee stated that if an individual who cooperates with an investigation expresses fear of retaliation they would offer emotional support and crisis intervention services and that they would look at the area to see if any housing changes are necessary.
 She further stated that there is an open door policy and that all individuals have a right to call the PREA office directly.
-The Warden stated that the alleged victim and any offender or staff cooperating with the investigation would be monitored to ensure retaliation does not occur.
-He stated, if necessary, staff can be reassigned to another area or the offender could be transferred or rehoused in another area to prevent retaliation.
-The Warden further indicated that if retaliation is suspected or reported an investigation would be conducted.
-If retaliation is found to have occurred, staff would face discipline up to and including dismissal.
+The Warden stated that they can take measures including: changing the inmate's housing and job assignment; making sure that the PSP speaks to them; ensuring the abuser is transferred/separated; placing the staff on no inmate contact or moving them to a different post and/or temporarily reassigning the staff to a different facility.
+She stated that if retaliation is suspected or reported they would investigate and take disciplinary action, if appropriate.
+She stated she would take appropriate action to make sure it stops, whatever that may be.